iconexperience/imageswitch/README.md

 #### .imageSwitch('hover'[, options]) - Returns: jQuery

-options - A map of additional options to pass to the method.
+**options** - A map of additional options to pass to the method.
 Supported Keys:

- + transformation: A string indicating which transformation animation to use ('fade', 'slide') defaults to: 'fade'
+ + *transformation*: A string indicating which transformation animation to use ('fade', 'slide')

+    defaults to: 'fade'
- + duration: Time in milliseconds defaults to: 1000
+ + *duration*: Time in milliseconds

+    defaults to: 1000
- + easing: A string indicating the easing function to use (see jQuery easing documentation) defaults to: 'linear'
+ + *easing*: A string indicating the easing function to use (see jQuery easing documentation)

+    defaults to: 'linear'
- + queue: A string indicating what queue to use for the animation (see jQuery queue documentation) defaults to: 'fx'
+ + *queue*: A string indicating what queue to use for the animation (see jQuery queue documentation)

+    defaults to: 'fx'
- + onStartHoverOver: Callback function when mouse moves over and animation starts. defaults to: #empty function#
+ + *onStartHoverOver*: Callback function when mouse moves over and animation starts.
- + onFinishHoverOver: Callback function when mouse moves over and animation finishes. defaults to: #empty function#
- + onStartHoverOut: Callback function when mouse moves out and animation starts. defaults to: #empty function#
- + onFinishHoverOut: Callback function when mouse moves out and animation finishes. defaults to: #empty function#
- + onAllFinishHoverOut: Incors.Util.emptyFunction,

     defaults to: #empty function#
+ + *onFinishHoverOver*: Callback function when mouse moves over and animation finishes.

+    defaults to: #empty function#
+ + *onStartHoverOut*: Callback function when mouse moves out and animation starts.

+    defaults to: #empty function#
+ + *onFinishHoverOut*: Callback function when mouse moves out and animation finishes.

+    defaults to: #empty function#
+ + *onAllFinishHoverOut*: Incors.Util.emptyFunction,

+    defaults to: #empty function#
- + hoverSelector: Specific selector to trigger mouse hover.
-By default the image switch element is used. defaults to: null
+ + *hoverSelector*: Specific selector to trigger mouse hover.
+By default the image switch element is used.

+    defaults to: null
- + hoverSelectorDirectionUp: Direction for the hover selector (up, down).
-This makes it possible to specify a trigger for the mouse hover which is either inside or outside the actual switch switch element. defaults to: true
+ + *hoverSelectorDirectionUp*: Direction for the hover selector (up, down).
+This makes it possible to specify a trigger for the mouse hover which is either inside or outside the actual switch switch element.

+    defaults to: true
- + switchHoverOverElem: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null). default to: 'bottom'
+ + *switchHoverOverElem*: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null).

+    default to: 'bottom'
- + switchHoverOutElem: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null). default to: 'top'
+ + *switchHoverOutElem*: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null).

+    default to: 'top'
- + switchNonHoverOverElems: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null). default to: 'top'
+ + *switchNonHoverOverElems*: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null).

+    default to: 'top'
- + switchNonHoverOutElems: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null). default to: null
+ + *switchNonHoverOutElems*: Animation to use on the hover target when mouse moves over (bottom, top, toggle, blink, null).

+    default to: null
- + stopOnHoverOut: If true stops the animation (if still running) specified for option switchHoverOverElem immediately. defaults to: true
+ + *stopOnHoverOut*: If true stops the animation (if still running) specified for option switchHoverOverElem immediately.

+    defaults to: true

 ### .imageSwitch('stop')